-Ry An / 來 苑 －'Rai En' (with a pause in the middle) means: expected/ anticipated garden
+Ry An / 來 苑 －'Rai En' (with a pause) is pronounceable in places where 'Ryan' is not & also means: expected/ anticipated garden

 Ry An | 來 苑